 This line is open for freight between Dalrymple Junction and Chalmerston near Dalmellington.
 Currently there is no traffic (2018).
-A section was opened from Holehouse Junction to the Broomhill Opencast site, but was presently seeing little use and has been uplifted.
+A section was re-opened from Holehouse Junction to the Broomhill Loading Pad (opencase) site, but has been uplifted.
 The line also includes the section from Falkland Junction in the north of Ayr through the new Ayr station to Dalrymple Junction, still in use for passengers and freight for Stranraer.

 |/ /1840||Ayr and Dalmellington Railway|